 Author Hartzell Spence coined the term ‘pinup’ when he was the editor of ‘Yank’ magazine during WWII.
 Mr. Spence founded the magazine, which was a favorite of soldiers fighting overseas.
 His book "One Foot in Heaven" was adapted to the screen and starred Frederick March.
 It told the tale of a country preacher and his family.
 Mr. Spence died at age 93.

 JAMES E. MYERS Died May 9, 2001

-Actor/composer/director/producer James E. Meyers died of leukemia at age 80.
-Mr. Meyers co-wrote the classic Bill Haley and the Comets’ rock and roll standard "Rock Around the Clock."
+Actor/composer/director/producer James E. Myers died of leukemia at age 80.
+Mr. Myers co-wrote the classic Bill Haley and the Comets’ rock and roll standard "Rock Around the Clock."
 The song was used on the soundtrack of Glenn Ford’s "The Blackboard Jungle," "Rock Around the Clock," the TV series "Happy Days," "American Graffiti" and about a million other films.
-Mr. Meyers produced the film "The Block."
+Mr. Myers produced the film "The Block."
 He directed the adult film "Rendezvous in Hell" with As an actor he appeared in the best of the Shaft movies: "Shaft in Africa" and the Herman’s Hermits vehicle "Mrs. Brown You’ve Got a Lovely Daughter."

 LESLIE SANDS Died May 9, 2001